KirtiRasal/Instaffo-Job-Title-Classification-Project/README.md

 Install packages with pip: -r requirements.txt

-The following command will install the packages according to the configuration file requirements.txt Run the following command where requirements.txt file is located.
+The following command will install the packages according to the configuration file requirements.txt.
+Run the following command where requirements.txt file is located.
 ```
 $ pip install -r requirements.txt
 ```

-Description of the python packages used in the cleaning pipeline.
+Description of the python packages used in the text cleaning pipeline.

 1. pandas is used to read the input json file.